Guru-RF/SVXSpot/README.md

 [Youtube demonstration of how to use PI-Imager](https://www.youtube.com/watch?v=UeiBUUef2c0)

+You need SSH to do the last bit of configuration, for linux/mac ssh is installed by default open a terminal and you can type ssh username@ip

+For windows however you need an extra application, for instance Putty [Youtube how to install putty on Windows 11](https://www.youtube.com/watch?v=ljL4Wvv8XwI)

+Make sure you download for right archetecture, for most it will be x86 64 bit !!

 Upon accessing the hotspot through SSH, adjust your credentials by replacing ON0RFG with your CALL and PASSWORD with your password.

-[Youtube how to install putty on Windows 11](https://www.youtube.com/watch?v=ljL4Wvv8XwI)

-Make sure you download for right archetecture, for most it will be x86 64 bit !!

 ```console
 sudo perl -i -pe 's/--CALL--/ON0RFG/g' /etc/svxlink/svxlink.conf